-

 To protect yourself from illness:

-Get urgent medical help if you suspect food poisoning or have a fever or diarrhea.
+Get urgent medical help if you suspect food poisoning or have a fever or diarrhoea.

 More information:

-During winter, from October to March, the air in Ulaanbaatar is dangerously polluted.
-This is because people burn coal and rubber for heating.
+During winter, from October to March, people burn coal and rubber for heating.
+The air in Ulaanbaatar can be very polluted.

 Speak to your doctor before travelling if you have breathing-related problems.